Zarch: Plot

-The lander has a single thruster pointing directly downwards beneath it.
-Firing the thruster causes the lander to fly straight upwards.
-The lander has a flight ceiling above which the thruster will not fire.
-To fly in any direction requires the lander to be tilted in that direction.
-The lander can only pitch and yaw; it cannot roll.
-Too much tilt can cause the lander to turn upside-down, a position which may be difficult to recover, and can cause the player to crash the lander by accidentally thrusting downwards.
-The lander, although agile, is vulnerable, and may be destroyed by a single enemy shot.

-The lander expends fuel and must occasionally return to the launchpad to refuel, with successful landings being difficult.
-The lander must be completely level to land.
-While refueling, it is vulnerable to attack from the air.

-Every round fired costs one point, and the lander is equipped with a rapid-fire autocannon.
-This makes it possible to achieve a negative final score if one does not actually hit anything.
-At such times the game wryly points out that slugs and dried up bits of lichen have been known to get better scores than that.

-No powerups are available in the game, although the player has a limited number of smart missiles, and smart bombs and is awarded a new one of each with each extra life.
-Some enemy craft are so agile as to be able to outmanoeuvre the missiles, and the smart bombs have a very limited range.

 Radar screen

-In the top left of the screen is displayed a "radar screen", which provides a map of the whole landscape, with the position of the lander and enemy craft marked on it.
-Uninfected territory appears green; infected territory appears red.
-The radar detection is provided by rotating scanning-towers which are evenly spaced across the landscape; accidental destruction of these results in loss of detection in that area, and black squares appear on the map.
+In the top left is a "radar screen", which provides a map of the whole landscape as well as the position of the lander and enemy craft.
+Uninfected territory appears green, while infected territory appears red.
+The radar detection is provided by rotating scanning-towers which are evenly spaced across the landscape.
+Accidental destruction of these results in loss of detection in that area, and black squares appear on the map.

 Notable enemies

-In some levels a fishlike enemy can be seen patrolling randomly on the water.
+In some levels, a fish-like enemy can be seen patrolling randomly on the water.
 It does not directly threaten the player, nor is its destruction required to complete the level.
-It additionally does not appear on the radar screen.
-When destroyed it emits a puff of virus particles, and bonus points are awarded.
-Some players insist the fish enemy can be found on every level with diligent searching.
+It also does not appear on the radar screen.
+When destroyed, it emits a puff of virus particles, and bonus points are awarded.

-In advanced levels a high-altitude, fast-moving bomber craft appears, dropping packets of virus particles in profusion.
-This craft is difficult to destroy, since the angle needed for the lander to match its speed is such that the cannon cannot easily be brought to bear.
+In advanced levels, a high-altitude, fast-moving bomber craft appears, dropping packets of virus particles in profusion.
+This craft is difficult to destroy, since the angle needed for the lander to match its speed is such that the cannon cannot easily be aimed.
 Meanwhile, it delivers huge amounts of virus particles to the landscape.